-It's possible to focus on being in contact with nature at home if you have plants or pets.
+We can work on that contact with nature in our homes, if we have plants or animals.
 You should look at how you interact with them.
 We often forget that animals are sentient beings just like us.
 We treat them like objects and think we're much more important than they are.
 However, children have a love for life and therefore relate to animals as equals.
 In order to get closer to nature, you can make your home more open to the environment.
 You can also encourage birds to visit by creating spaces for them to make nests and by leaving food out for them to eat.
 There are also many things you can do inside the home.

 Teachers are sometimes reluctant to let children loose in open spaces so they can come into contact with nature.
 However, once they've taken this step and have learned a few strategies, they quickly realize how much easier it makes their lives.
-This is because much of the unsuitable behavior children display indoors disappears when they're in the open air or a natural environment, because they become much more relaxed and collaborative, which means they have fewer conflicts, and this makes a teacher's work much easier.
+Because when children are in the open air or the natural environment, they do not do many of the behaviors that are completely unsuitable; they are much more relaxed, collaborative, they have much less conflict...and that is very encouraging for hard work.

-Nature offers numerous motivational and learning opportunities.
+In nature there are countless opportunities for motivation and learning.
 Yet, we tend to focus on cognitive skills and forget about sensory and emotional experiences.
 Some people say that children are developing disorders due to a lack of contact with nature.
 However, I would say that the current situation is making them develop in a more, let's say, 'complicated' way.